Last updated 2/6/18

 4. I found and bought 10 (count ’em, 10!) lovely vintage images from iStockPhoto to illustrate my ebook.

 It took some thought and time to find appropriate images that could be inserted throughout the book and in places where they logically should appear.
 Simply putting 10 images in one place would not differentiate the book.
+Also, you don’t want them all at the front because that’s all a prospective buyer would get in the preview.
 I didn’t mind buying the images as I will re-purpose these illustrations to create a video to promote the audiobook.

 5. I uploaded my ILLUSTRATED Kindle edition to KDP and was thrilled when it was accepted for publication!